lncd/bebop/README.txt

 6. Fixed a Flickr import bug which accidentally removed data from the OER manager table.
 7. Fixed a bug which made it difficult to remove a users feed from a regular extension.
 8. Fixed a bug which threw a fatal error if BuddyPress is not active when Bebop is activated.
+9. Fixed a bug which overwrote standard  WordPress CSS rules.

 Other:
 1. Made a few import error/log messages a bit more clear.

 change uninstall hook back before release

 v1.0.1 - 11.09.2012 - minor release.